 For the 2013 compensation cycle, the business peer group was revised in response to feedback from stockholders.
-This revised business peer group of 20 companies is focused exclusively on companies in the healthcare sector.
-The group includes all six major hospital management companies, and 14 other companies in the insurance or medical products areas.
-All but four companies have revenues in the range of 0.4x to 2.5x that of the Company; three of the four companies outside the revenue range are hospital management companies.
-Also in selecting the peer group companies, consideration was given to market capitalization, enterprise value and number of employees of each company.
-Based on 2012 revenues, the Company is just above the median of this peer group.
+This business peer group of 20 companies is focused exclusively on companies in the healthcare sector.
+The group included all six major hospital management companies, and 14 other companies in the insurance or medical products areas.
+Also in selecting the business peer group companies, consideration was given to market capitalization, enterprise value and number of employees of each company.

-Overall, our Compensation Committee believes that this revised business peer group reflects the competitive market for talent for our key executives.
-In addition, this revised group addresses some of the concerns expressed by our stockholders as well as key proxy vote advisory services during the last proxy season.
+Overall, our Compensation Committee believes that this business peer group reflects the competitive market for talent for our key executives and that the Company's compensation of its NEO's compares appropriately to the business peer group compensation levels.